IhorSvidruk/Tasks/README.md

 //Task 4

- Define a class IListExtensions with an extension method IncreaseWith(Ö) that takes an instance of a class, that implements the interface list of integers (IList<int>).
-Method IncreaseWith(Ö) increases the value of each item by a certain number.
+ Define a class IListExtensions with an extension method IncreaseWith(‚Ä¶) that takes an instance of a class, that implements the interface list of integers (IList<int>).
+Method IncreaseWith(‚Ä¶) increases the value of each item by a certain number.

 Define a class  IEnumerableExtensions with an extension method ToString().
 ToString() loops through a collection and converts a sequence of elements (list of integers) to a meaningful string (items separated with ', ' and surrounded with '[' and ']').